 The Board of Directors has adopted independence guidelines for non-management directors to serve on the Board of Directors.
 Each non-management director and director nominee satisfies the standards adopted, with the exception of Mr. Tapella.
 Mr. Tapella is not considered independent because of his former status as Chairman and Chief Executive Officer of Rheem Manufacturing Company, one of our key equipment suppliers.
 In determining that Mr. Alvarez was independent under applicable NYSE and AMEX rules, the Board of Directors considered the legal services provided to us by Greenberg Traurig, P.A., a law firm for which Mr. Alvarez serves as president and Chief Executive Officer.
 See "Certain Relationships and Related Person Transactions".
-A copy of our independence guidelines is included along with the Corporate Governance Guidelines attached to this proxy statement as Appendix C and is also available on our website www.watsco.com, under the caption "Governance" in the Investor Relations section.
+A copy of our independence guidelines is included along with the Corporate Governance Guidelines attached to this proxy statement as Appendix C and is also available on our website www.watsco.com, within the Governance section.